Redlands Coast koalas

 Redland City Council has created a number of koala safe neighbourhoods throughout Redland Coast.
 The Koala Safe Neighbourhood program collaborates with the local community to reduce the key threats to koala survival, which includes vehicle-strike, dog attack, habitat loss and disease.
 The program forms part of Council’s city-wide koala conservation activities.

 Ormiston was Redland Coast’s first koala safe neighbourhood and was established in 2018.
 Conservation activities in the neighbourhood have included plantings, community forums, smart sign trials and koala tracking and monitoring programs.

-Three new neighbourhoods are now in development, in the areas of Birkdale, Thornlands and specially selected properties within Mount Cotton.
+Three new neighbourhoods have now been established in the areas of Birkdale, Thornlands and Mount Cotton.

 Check out the Koala Safe Neighbourhood page for more information, including an online map showing the most recent locations of our ambassador koalas.

 Council has a range of environmental partnership programs including the Koala Conservation Agreement Program (KCAP).

 The program is voluntary and free to join with an agreement running for a three to five year period.
 The agreement does not alter the title of the property and is extinguished at resale.

-In 2019 Redland City Council challenged the local high schools and colleges to design an art piece that represented what koalas mean to the Redland Coast community.
+In 2019 Redland City Council challenged local high schools and colleges to design an art piece that represented what koalas mean to the Redland Coast community.
 First prize went to Wellington Point State High School with their artwork titled ‘koala selfie’, an oversized koala sculpture, designed to function as a seat where people could take selfies.

 During 2020/21, Wellington Point State High School, will be working with an Artist in Residence program, to learn how to take their winning design from concept to reality.
 This will include;